All-Star Baseball 2004

 All Star Baseball 2004 is a baseball video game developed by Acclaim Studios Austin and Acclaim Studios Manchester and published by Acclaim Entertainment in 2003.
 It features Derek Jeter on the cover.

+The Xbox version of the game had the ability to download rosters from Xbox Live.

 Reception

 The GameCube and PlayStation 2 versions received "generally favorable reviews", while the Game Boy Advance and Xbox versions received "average" reviews, according to the review aggregation website Metacritic.